Wei2624/Wei2624.github.io/_posts/2018-6-25-Machine Learning Notes.md

   nav: "MachineLearning"
 ---

-In this long post, I mainly talk about contents from CS 229 by Prof. Andrew Ng and Machine Learning by Prof. John Paisley.
-This post mixes contents from both sides, and is expected to grow more.
+In this long post, I mainly talk about contents from CS 229 by Prof. Andrew Ng.
+But meanwhile I also include contents from many classed that I took at Columbia such as Prof. David Blei and Prof. Daniel Hsu.
+This post mixes contents from all of them, and is expected to grow more.
 It is much like self-displined.
 I always try to cature the most important contents here and eliminate redundant contents.
 This post is supposed to be the marterial for self-study.

 The key difference of this post are that: